 Candidates for TEAS testing must register online to take the TEAS exam.
 Tests within a given semester will not be scheduled earlier than the first day of classes for that semester.
 Test appointments will be scheduled on a first-come, first-serve basis until capacity is reached.

 Following TEAS testing, each first-time candidate is required to personally meet with Assessment Center staff for counseling and interpretation of his/her scores.
-Test scores for re-testers will be mailed.

 Allied Health Technical Standards and Clinical Requirements